pingcap/docs-tidb-operator/en/deploy-tiflash.md

    If the output is empty, it means that you delete the Pod of the TiFlash cluster successfully.

-   To check whether the store of the TiFlash node is in the `Tombstone` state, run the following command:
+   To check whether the stores of the TiFlash are in the `Tombstone` state, run the following command:

     ```shell
     kubectl get tidbcluster ${cluster_name} -n ${namespace} -o yaml